Course Policies and Grading

 Read and abide by the Emory University Honor Code.

 The Emory Department of Accessibility Services offers reasonable accommodations and assistance to students with a documented disability.
-You must register with ODS and supply your teacher with a letter from this office that details the specific accommodations that you need.
+You must register with ODS and supply your professor with a letter from this office that details the specific accommodations that you need.
 ODS is located in the Administration Building Rm 110.
 You may contact this office by phone at 404-727-6016.